Music Licensing for Television

 NOTICE TO TVMLC STATIONS

-We are pleased to report that BMI and the TVMLC have reached an agreement in principle regarding final fees and terms for industry-wide licenses for local broadcast television stations to publicly perform musical works in the BMI repertoire.
-The agreement covers the period January 1, 2018 through June 30, 2024 and will include the same scope of license coverage as in the prior licenses.
-For the period January 1, 2022 through the end of the license term, the industry-wide blanket license fee will be $62.5 million and the Per Program Multiplier will be 175%.
-For the earlier portion of the license term (January 1, 2018 through December 31, 2021), the industry-wide blanket license fee will remain at approximately $76 million, and the Per Program Multiplier will remain at 150%.
+BMI and the TVMLC have reached an agreement regarding final fees and terms for industry-wide licenses for local broadcast television stations to publicly perform musical works in the BMI repertoire.
+The agreement covers the period January 1, 2018 through June 30, 2024 and includes the same scope of license coverage as in the prior licenses.
+For the period January 1, 2022 through the end of the license term, the industry-wide blanket license fee is $62.5 million and the Per Program Multiplier is 175%.
+For the earlier portion of the license term (January 1, 2018 through December 31, 2021), the industry-wide blanket license fee remains at approximately $76 million, and the Per Program Multiplier remains at 150%.
 For this earlier period, there will be no adjustment of stations’ license fees outside of the regular course Per Program license adjustments.
-The new fee will be reflected in BMI’s March 2022 invoices to stations.

-BMI and Local Television stations are currently operating on an interim license basis.
-Typically, BMI and the Television Music Licensing Committee negotiate a license that covers Local Television stations.
-Each station’s fees are determined in accordance with allocations set forth by the Television Music Licensing Committee (TVMLC).
+BMI and the Television Music Licensing Committee (TVMLC) negotiated a license that covers Local Television stations.
+Each station’s fees are determined in accordance with allocations set forth by the TVMLC.
 Please reference our television licenses on this page below.

 Per Program is used by those stations that directly license music in local or syndicated programming.
 All other stations customarily select the Blanket License.